 Just as often, your agent will be able to assist in finding and purchasing a Full-Time Fractional.
 This means the entire year is yours to occupy, either via vacation rentals for ROI, or personal use.
-Usually, these opportunities come with full title already registered.
+In most cases these opportunities are actually “resales” and come with full title already registered.

 In some instances, a Fractional Ownership is actually ‘undeeded’…sometimes the contract is written with a promise to ‘trust’ in the future.
 These are extremely difficult to resell, and usually you are forced to give the property back to the developer for resale purposes.
 Occasionally, your particular unit: the one you fell in love with, is not the one you’ll use during your visit.
 It may be ‘rented’ out much as a hotel suite as needed by the developer or manager, and your own visit will be in a similar suite with different views, etc.

 You can see that offerings that are real property (deeded Fractionals) needed a way to differentiate themselves from the time share mentality/usage programs.
 Hence, the phrase ‘deeded fractional’ came into being.
 This phrase is supposed to convey to the potential buyer that this is real property and that the buyer will receive title to the property, the UNIT they loved, just as if they were buying a single family home.